New Research: Bats Harbor Hundreds Of Coronaviruses And Spillovers Aren't Rare

 Spillovers

 Which brings us to this current coronavirus outbreak.
-As soon as it started, EcoHealth Alliance's longtime collaborators in China (principally researchers at the Wuhan Institute of Virology and the Wuhan Jinyintan Hopsital) compared the new virus to the bat samples they'd collected.
+As soon as it started, EcoHealth Alliance's longtime collaborators in China (principally researchers at the Wuhan Institute of Virology and the Wuhan Jinyintan Hospital) compared the new virus to the bat samples they'd collected.
 They found an extremely close match.

 "A viral taxonomist would probably call that the same virus species," says Olival.

-This new outbreak — which has infected tens of thousands of people — could have come directly from bats, says Olival.
+That suggests this current outbreak — which has infected tens of thousands of people — could have come directly from bats, says Olival.

-And he adds that the larger takeaway is clear: "These bat SARS-related coronaviruses are actively spilling over in the human population."
+And, he adds, the larger takeaway is clear: "These bat SARS-related coronaviruses are actively spilling over in the human population."

 Not all of them will spark deadly pandemics.
 But the more frequent these spillovers ... the greater the chances.